-When you setup a subscriber list in Campaign Monitor, you start with just an email address, and perhaps a name.
-If you’ve dug around a bit more, you might have noticed that you can add some more custom fields into each list, up to 50 in addition to the built-in name and email.
+When you set up a subscriber list in Campaign Monitor, you start with just an email address and perhaps a name.
+If you’ve dug around a bit more, you might’ve noticed that you can add some more custom fields into each list, up to 50 in addition to the built-in name and email.

 At their most basic, custom fields can be a great way to capture and store additional information about your subscribers.
 You might have a subscribe form on your website that also asks your visitors about their specific interests, and pass that information back to your own database.

 Read on to discover some of the cooler ways you can make use of those 50 extra fields in your actual email campaigns.